RenderKit/embree/doc/src/api/rtcSetGeometryOccludedFilterFunction.md

 Passing `NULL` as function pointer disables the registered callback function.

-The registered intersection filter function is invoked for every hit encountered during the `rtcOccluded`-type ray queries and can accept or reject that hit.
+The registered occlusion filter function is invoked for every hit encountered during the `rtcOccluded`-type ray queries and can accept or reject that hit.
 The feature can be used to define a silhouette for a primitive and reject hits that are outside the silhouette.
 E.g. a